Crotalocrinites

-Crotalocrinites, also known as the feather star, is a genus of extinct sea lily belonging to the family Crotalocrinitidae.
+Crotalocrinites is a genus of extinct crinoid belonging to the family Crotalocrinitidae.
 These feather stars were stationary intermediate-level organisms feeding on suspension epifauna.
 They lived in the Silurian period, from the Upper Wenlock age (428.2 ± 1.5 to 422.9 ± 2.8 mya) to the Ludlow age (422.9 ± 1.5 to 418.7 ± 2.8 mya).

 Distribution

 Devonian of Australia, Kazakhstan, Mongolia.
 Silurian of Norway, Russia, Ukraine, the United Kingdom, and United States (Illinois, Indiana, Iowa, Wisconsin).